troglobit/finit/contrib/debian/README.md

 remove the custom Grub entry:

     user@debian:~/finit# cd /sbin
-    user@debian:/sbin# sudo rm init
+    user@debian:/sbin# sudo mv init oldinit
     user@debian:/sbin# sudo ln -s finit init

 Before rebooting, check the default [/etc/finit.conf](finit.conf) and `/etc/finit.d/*.conf` files.
 The build + install script above provides a few sample `.conf` files.
-See `initctl list` after boot for a list of enabled and available services.
+See `initctl ls` after boot for a list of enabled and available services, you can then use `enable` and `disable` comands to `initctl`, followed by `reload` to activate your changes.

 You can also use a standard [/etc/rc.local](rc.local) for one-shot tasks and initialization like keyboard language etc.

+If you want to use the X Window system, `sudo apt install elogind` (Bullseye and later).
+Followed by `initctl reload` (enabled by default) and logout/login again.
+The elogind daemon ensures a regular non-root user can start and interact with an X session, otherwise keyboard and mouse won't work.

 Have fun!
  /Joachim ツ